-As a registered nurse or midwife you need to revalidate with the Nursing and Midwifery Council (NMC) every three years so you can remain fit to practise throughout your career
+As a registered nurse, nursing associate or midwife you need to revalidate with the Nursing and Midwifery Council every three years so you can remain fit to practise throughout your career

-Revalidation is the method by which you will renew your registration, and is built on Post registration education and practice (Prep).
+Revalidation is the method by which you will renew your registration.
 The purpose of revalidation is to improve public protection by making sure that you remain fit to practice throughout your career.
 Revalidation:

 The RCN has produced a Guide to Revalidation for Employers: Mitigating the Risks to Your Business.
 This guide outlines in practical terms how employers can support and encourage nurses who must revalidate.
 This guidance complements the NMC Guidance.

 For more information about readmission to the register, see our advice guides: